Binance Market Update (2022-09-19)

 Binance

-The global cryptocurrency market cap now stands at $0.90T, down by -7.62% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.93T, down by -3.57% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include FOR, HARD, and ALPACA, up by 26%, 21%, and 8%, respectively.
+Market outperformers include USTC, BNX, and CHZ, up by 9%, 9%, and 7%, respectively.

 Top stories of the day: